Salvatore Ferraro

-Salvatore Ferraro (born 8 September 1983) is an Italian footballer who plays as a defender for Cattolica San Marino.
+Salvatore Ferraro (born 8 September 1983) is an Italian former professional footballer who played as a centre-back.

 Club career

-Ferraro started his career at Internazionale.
+Ferraro started his career at Inter Milan.
 In 2001-2002 he was part of the Nerazzurri youth team, but made his debut against Feyenoord on 11 April 2002, playing 90 minutes in the return leg of the UEFA Cup semifinal.
 A few days later, he played his only Serie A game, replacing Clarence Seedorf in the clash against Chievo.
 In January 2003, he was graduated from Primavera Team (under-20 Team), he was loaned to Prato of Serie C1.